David: Narrative

 During a siege of the Ammonite capital of Rabbah, David remains in Jerusalem.
 He spies a woman, Bathsheba, bathing and summons her; she becomes pregnant.
 The text in the Bible does not explicitly state whether Bathsheba consented to sex with David.
 David calls her husband, Uriah the Hittite, back from the battle to rest, hoping that he will go home to have sex with his wife and the child will be presumed to be his.
 Uriah does not visit his wife, however, so David conspires to have him killed in the heat of battle.
 David then marries the widowed Bathsheba.

 In response, Nathan, after trapping the king in his guilt with a parable that actually described his sin in analogy, prophesies the punishment that will fall upon him, stating "the sword shall never depart from your house."
 (Note: Some commentators believe this meant during David's lifetime.
 Others say it included his posterity.)
 When David acknowledges that he has sinned, Nathan advises him that his sin is forgiven and he will not die, but the child will.

-In fulfillment of Nathan's words, the child born of the union between David and Bathsheba dies, and another of David's sons, Absalom, fueled by vengeance and lust for power, rebels.
+In fulfilment of Nathan's words, the child born of the union between David and Bathsheba dies, and another of David's sons, Absalom, fuelled by vengeance and lust for power, rebels.
 Thanks to Hushai, a friend of David who was ordered to infiltrate Absalom's court to successfully sabotage his plans, Absalom's forces are routed at the battle of the Wood of Ephraim, and he is caught by his long hair in the branches of a tree where, contrary to David's order, he is killed by Joab, the commander of David's army.
 David laments the death of his favourite son: "O my son Absalom, my son, my son Absalom!
 Would I had died instead of you, O Absalom, my son, my son!" until Joab persuades him to recover from "the extravagance of his grief" and to fulfill his duty to his people.
 David returns to Gilgal and is escorted across the River Jordan and back to Jerusalem by the tribes of Judah and Benjamin.

 When David is old and bedridden, Adonijah, his eldest surviving son and natural heir, declares himself king.
 Bathsheba and Nathan go to David and obtain his agreement to crown Bathsheba's son Solomon as king, according to David's earlier promise, and the revolt of Adonijah is put down.
 David dies at the age of 70 after reigning for 40 years, and on his deathbed counsels Solomon to walk in the ways of God and to take revenge on his enemies.